“I like working with people. I believe change can only come through collaboration.” – Alain de Botton

 Benefits: Flexible memberships with desks from $15.

-Self-proclaimed ‘premium coworking’ space The Hub has set up shop in Brisbane in an epic location in the Anzac Square building (corner of Edward and Adelaide Streets).
-The Hub Brisbane offers coworking and office space for small business, growing business and corporate teams.
+Self-proclaimed ‘premium coworking’ space Hub Anzac Square has set up shop in Brisbane in an epic location in the Anzac Square building (corner of Edward and Adelaide Streets).
+Hub Anzac Square offers coworking and office space for small business, growing business and corporate teams.

 Benefits: Epic inner-city location, stunning workplace